ueman/passkit/passkit/README.md

 [![Bluesky Follow](https://img.shields.io/badge/Follow%20on%20Bluesky-08f)](https://bsky.app/profile/uekoetter.dev)
 [![GitHub Sponsors](https://img.shields.io/badge/Sponsor-30363D?style=flat&logo=GitHub-Sponsors&logoColor=#EA4AAA)](https://github.com/sponsors/ueman)

-> 🚧 API is subject to change! 🚧

 PassKit allows you to work with Apple's PkPass and Order files.
 Those are the files that are usually managed via Apple Wallet.
 This is a pure Dart library and works with Flutter, on the web and on servers.

 In order to show PassKit and Order files in Flutter, use the [`passkit_ui`](https://pub.dev/packages/passkit_ui) package, which includes ready made widgets.